effieVision/DM-UY-2193-A/16_oct23_day16/README.md

 ### Homework

-* Take one page of your midterm assignment and create three breakpoints.
-Include one for small screens, medium screens and large screens.
-Publish this on Github Pages, and submit the link to your updated page on NYU Classes.
+* Take one page of your midterm assignment and create two breakpoints.
+Include one for mobile and one for desktop.
+Publish this on Github Pages, and submit the link to me via email.